EduardoZepeda/coffee-bytes-hugo/content/pages/books-ive-read-and-reviews/index.md

 I'm currently reading:

-- Refactoring by Martin Fowler
-- Serious Cryptography: A Practical Introduction to Modern Encryption by JeanPhilippe Aumasson
+- Serious Cryptography: A Practical Introduction to Modern Encryption de JeanPhilippe Aumasson

 The list below contains almost all the books I've read about programming and web development.
 Most of them are written in english, some others in spanish (It's very hard to find good technical books written in spanish).
 Yes, when I talk about "reading a book" I mean finishing it, from start to end and practicing its content, just reading the books will lead you nowhere.